ericktai/dust-js-browser/README.md

 The pre-compiled JS is ready to go - just open `index.html` in the browser and find the template at `src/dusts/todos.dust` to see how DustJS works.

-## Dependencies

-`duster.js` makes developing DustJS easier. (https://github.com/dmix/dusterjs)   Duster.js will help you compile the templates to JS automatically.
-For those of you familiar with SASS/Compass, it's like `compass watch`:  you can have `duster.js` watch your dusts folder for changes and auto-compile your templates.

-Templates are found in `src/dusts` and are compiled to `templates/compiled`.

 ## How It Works

-Save your DustJS templates as `*.dust` files in the `src/dusts` folder.
-With `duster.js` running (https://github.com/dmix/dusterjs), your template will be autocompiled by `duster.js`.
-(I assume you have `duster.js` running)  The output file will be a `*.js` file.
+DustJS templates should be saved to `src/dusts` as `*.dust` files.  `duster.js`  (https://github.com/dmix/dusterjs) will auto compile your templates to `templates/compiled/*.js`

 You can use your template in `index.html`.
 In this example, my template is `todos.dust`, and it was compiled into `todos.js`.
-So let's include the template in the page.
+Let's include the template in the page.

 ```js
 <script type="text/javascript" src="http://codeorigin.jquery.com/jquery-1.10.2.min.js"></script>